-In June 2022 ground was broken in Örnsköldsvik for what will be a new pilot hall for future biorefinery plants.
-The hall will serve as a centre for RISE’s biorefinery operations, and it will be fully up and running by the end of 2023.
-Investments around the country are already in advanced stages.
-At LignoCity in Bäckhammar outside Kristinehamn, research is being conducted on the production of odourless lignin, and mobile testing facilities will be in place next year for the capture and purification of carbon dioxide for use by the biogas and pulp industries, for example.
+In June 2022, the first sod was cut for what will become a new pilot hall in Örnsköldsvik for future biorefinery facilities.
+The hall will be a centre for RISE's biorefinery activities.
+At LignoCity in Bäckhammar outside Kristinehamn, a plant is being built for the production of odourless lignin.
+New mobile test facilities for carbon dioxide capture and purification are in operation and are used by the biogas and pulp industries, for example.

 Turning good ideas into reality